Doodihealz/MythicPlus/README.md

 **YOU MUST MANUALLY SET THE MYTHIC BOSS SCRIPT LOCATION. dofile("C:/Build/bin/RelWithDebInfo/lua_scripts/Generic/MythicPlus/MythicBosses.lua") PROBABLY WON'T WORK FOR YOU**

+Info for how to make the Keystone npc.
+My table is far different than what yours is and the insert probably won't work.

+NPC ID: 900001
+name: Mythic Advisor
+subname: The Keystone Exchanger
+IconName: Speak

+Display ID: 14888

 ## About This Script
 This is an advanced Mythic+ style Lua script tailored for *Wrath of the Lich King* heroic dungeons using the Eluna engine.
 It brings scalable challenge and reward mechanics inspired by retail WoW Mythic+ into a custom private server setting.